 The clinical trials fraternity has multiple cogs, each trying their best to fit in with the next – pharma companies, medical device manufacturers, CRO’s, study sites etc. They have much to gain by educating the public about these misconceptions: factual information makes for increased participation rates, improved treatment protocol adherence and ultimately, better outcomes.

-In a big way, technology can help patients feel connected to their healthcare providers, as well as, their own results.
+In a big way, technology like eConsent software and patient engagement software can help patients feel connected to their healthcare providers, as well as, their own results.
 It can be an effective tool to bridge the gap between correctly educating patients and them actually feeling empowered to participate in clinical trials.